OleksiyRudenko/dev-env-git/README.md

 git config --global user.email 999999+johndoe@users.noreply.github.com
 ```

-_Note!_ Copy-paste + edit are your best friends at the most of times.
+_Note!_ Copy-paste + edit are your best friends most of the time.

-Navigate to the location you gonna have your development projects in.
+Navigate to the location you are going to have your development projects in.
 Your home directory is a good point to start at.
 You can get to your home directory by executing `cd ~/` command in Terminal.